XxTyaftioNxX/XxTyaftioNxX/README.md

 - 👋 Hi, I’m @XxTyaftioNxX
 - 👀 I’m interested in JavaScript and Machine Learning maybe
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and a teensie bit of TensorFlow
 - 💞️ I’m looking to collaborate on Beginner projects
 - 📫 How to reach me @sthajeevitesh on IG